 5) All applicants must report any and all criminal history legally available as public records.
 Withholding such information is disqualifying.
 Complete honesty in this regard MAY NOT be disqualifying.

-Because MWSF is investing in the success of every applicant, our interest in each person does not stop with a post-secondary award.
-These services will be further delineated on this website as they become available.
+Because Bluebird Awards is investing in the success of every applicant, our interest in each person does not stop with a post-secondary award.
+These services will be delineated on this website as they become available.